 Do Bettas Get Lonely

-A betta that sees its own reflection will react the same way as if they have seen another betta and will instinctively want to chase them away from their territory.
+A betta that sees its own reflection will react the same way as if they have seen another betta and will instinctively want to chase them away from its territory.
 The benefit of using a mirror is that the betta cannot do much harm when fighting its own reflection, and it certainly would not be a devastating fight to the death.

 If you do not keep your betta in a community tank setup with easy-going tank mates or with other bettas of the opposite sex, a mirror may be of some comfort to them and will help activate some of their natural instincts.